-Undergraduate Program in Montreux
+Undergraduate Program in Switzerland

 EBBA - Executive Bachelor of Business Administration

 Professional candidates already have significant practical knowledge through their professional experience.
-Because of candidate's familiarity with some of the most important aspects of business, the Online Executive BBA omits courses which are redundant after years of management experience.
+Because of candidate's familiarity with some of the most important aspects of business, the Executive BBA omits courses which are redundant after years of management experience.

-Its objective is to equip professionals with the theoretical and conceptual knowledge necessary for strengthening their extensive work experience and preparing them for EU's Online MBA and Master programs.
+Its objective is to equip professionals with the theoretical and conceptual knowledge necessary for strengthening their extensive work experience and preparing them for EU's MBA and Master programs.

 - Business Management3 CH / 4 ECTS